b-lukaszuk/BS_wJ_eng/contents/recursion.md

 6
 ```

-Although difficult to imagine `recSum` works equally well for a bit broader range of
+It is difficult to imagine step by step, but `recSum` works equally well for a
-numbers.
+bit broader range of numbers.

 ```jl
 s = """